antoine3000/dok-antoine/content/fabac-assignments/2020-04-15-output-devices/_index.md

 # Prototyping an incubator

 As I said above, my partner is building an incubator to help us grow mycellium (and other fermented food) and she asked me an hand to help her with the electronic part.
-In this context, I'll prototype an incubator by using the devices I already have.
-I'll do it by following the spiral methodology: a first round with the basic features, and then other ones with additional options.
+In this context, I will prototype an incubator by using the devices I already have.
+I will do it by following the spiral methodology: a first round with the basic features, and then other ones with additional options.

 ## Round #01: the basics